kevinschaich/react-full-stack-starter/README.md

 <h1 key={i}>{item.your-field-name-here}</h1>
 ```

-You should now see items from your DB being populated on the page!
+Run the server using `npm start` -- you should see items from your DB being populated on the page!

 # Contributing/Pull Requests